 - Attend events, such as workshops and drop-in sessions, and Supplemental Learning study sessions offered by the Student Learning Hub.
 If you are new-to-UBCO, this is a great way to meet other students in your classes!

-- Start a Discussion on your canvas page to chat with your peers about a topic from class.
+- Start a Discussion on Canvas to chat with your peers about a topic from class.

 MS Teams and OneDrive